5 tips for creating better mobile surveys

 Try these 5 tips for creating better mobile surveys

 If you’re reading this, you’re likely already deploying mobile surveys.
-But are you making the most out of this endeavour?
+But are you making the most out of them?

 1. Keep mobile surveys brief and simple